Skip to main content

 Hormones provide a systemic chemical signal for vascular health, while exercise provides a localized mechanical stimulus that conditions the same pathways.

-This explains why consistent leads to long-term improvements in blood pressure and vascular function.
+This explains why consistent physical activity leads to long-term improvements in blood pressure and vascular function.
 The body adapts to the repeated stimulus of shear stress by upregulating its capacity to produce nitric oxide.
 High-intensity interval training (HIIT) and steady-state cardio are particularly effective at generating this beneficial mechanical force.

 Comparing Vascular Health Mechanisms